 Welcome to My Personal Page

-The money raised through the Walk helps people currently living with ALS (PALS) and their families through the Foundation’s Home and Community Service and grant programs.
+The Les Turner ALS Foundation’s ALS Walk for Life has raised over $10 million dollars in 13 years and is one of the largest gatherings of the ALS community in the world.
+In 2014, the Walk broke records as 7,000 people came together to raise $1.3 MILLION.
+The money we raise together goes toward helping people currently living with ALS (PALS) and their families through the Foundation’s Home and Community Services and grant programs.
 It also supports the Les Turner ALS Research and Patient Center at Northwestern Medicine where PALS are seen by a multi-disciplinary clinical staff at the Lois Insolia ALS Clinic, ensuring no part of their disease goes unseen and untreated.
-The Center also supports three full functioning research laboratories, each one providing hope of a future without ALS.
+The Center also supports three research laboratories, each one providing hope of a future without ALS.

 If you think this page contains objectionable content, please inform the system administrator.